nawawi/docket-cache/README.md

 Fund Docket Cache one-off or recurring payment to support our open-source development efforts.

-[Become our sponsor](https://docketcache.com/sponsorship/).
-All funds will be dedicated to maintenance, development, and marketing of this project.
+[Become our sponsor](https://docketcache.com/sponsorship/), all funds will be dedicated to the maintenance, development, and marketing of this project.

 <br>